mattermost/docs/source/administration/prev-config-settings.rst

 **Local File System**: Files and images are stored in the specified local file directory.

-**Amazon S3**: Files and images are stored on Amazon S3 based on the provided access key, bucket and region fields.
-The ``"amazons3"`` driver is compatible with Minio (Beta) and Digital Ocean Spaces based on the provided access key, bucket, and region fields.
+**Amazon S3**: Files and images are stored on Amazon S3 based on the provided access key, bucket, and region fields.
+The ``"amazons3"`` driver is compatible with MinIO (Beta) and Digital Ocean Spaces based on the provided access key, bucket, and region fields.

 **MinIO**: MinIO is an open source, self-hosted alternative to Amazon S3 and thus finds common ground with our community, providing cloud-like functionality but in a secure, self-hosted environment and is fully compatible with our S3 driver.
 To get started with MinIO you can download and run it locally from this page: `Download MinIO <https://min.io/download>`_.